Parth-Brahmbhatt/presto-1/presto-iceberg/README.md

 This plugin can read/write to hive tables that have been migrated to iceberg.
 Currently there is no presto support to migrate hive tables to presto so you will either need to use icerberg API or use spark.

-## Hidden columns
+## $partitions
+This plugin supports $partitions as a substitute for hive's `show partitions` the only different it also returns some partition metrics for each partition value and you can also use this for unpartitioned tables.

 Iceberg supports $snapshot_id and $snapshot_timestamp_ms as hidden columns.
 These columns allows users to query an old version of the table, think of this as a time travel feature which lets you query your table's snapshot at a given time.

-In addition it also supports $partitions as a substitute for hive's `show partitions` the only different it also returns some partition metrics for each partition value.

 ## Still to do
-Support for delete from.
 Support for hidden partitioning, i.e. non identity partitioning columns.
 Support for time type.
 Bucketing support.